-Don’t get me wrong, a large chunk of Ibiza life is about the long summer of partying and dance.
-I’ve been to the island twice; once during the summer season when everything is insane and awesome, and once during the quiet season when everything is peaceful and awesome.
-Both are brilliant experiences in their own way.
+Don’t get me wrong, a large chunk of Ibiza life is about the seemingly endless summer of partying, hedonism and dance.
+I’ve only been to the island twice; once during the summer season when everything is crowded, crazy and undeniably awesome, and once during the quieter season when everything is peaceful and equally awesome.

 Food & Accommodation

 |Disco ball in the garden, because Ibiza.|

-Get yourself there
+Get yourself there, ok?

-Basically, its one of my favourite places to go, and I’m a choosy bastard.
-If you’re thinking about booking somewhere up now, give it a look – it’s great for families and isn’t just all wild nights and loud noise at all.
-There are loads of other parts to the island that you can discover, and I’m saving up for my next trip there already.
+Basically, this gorgeous Balearic island is one of my favourite places to visit, and I’m ridiculously choosy about travel.
+If you’re thinking about booking somewhere up now, I’d definitely recommend you check out some Ibiza deals – it’s actually a great choice for families and isn’t just all about wild nights and crazed partying.
+There are loads of other parts to the island that you can discover by car, and I’m saving up for my next trip there already.

 Hopefully it won’t be too long before I can get back to Ibiza again – turns out the sunshine really does make everything better.

 Writer, tweeter and illustrator.
 Starving artist and thrifting expert.
 Pen for hire and first-time author at work.